Percussionist, Composer, Educator, Project Leader, and Founder of Kadence Arts

 Named a “one-woman dynamo” by The Boston Globe, Maria Finkelmeier is a percussion performer, educator, and active arts entrepreneur.
 She is the founder and director of Kadence Arts, an organization that incubates artistic projects, curates performances, and engages local communities through music making.
 Prior to rooting in New England, Maria spent three years as an artist in residence in Northern Sweden at the Piteå Institution for Music and Media.

 As a nuanced interpreter of new music and sought after multidisciplinary collaborator, Maria has been featured at the Lithuanian Academy for Music and Theatre’s composition institute, The Process, performed with the Eastman Broadband Ensemble in Mexico, and commissioned to create works for Aaron Staebell's soloDRUMsolo project, Illuminus Boston, and the Outside the Box Festival.
-With colleague Robert Honstein, Maria is helping to cultivate the new music community in Boston by curating the times two concert series.
-As an orchestral percussionist, she has toured throughout Europe and Russia with the Baltic Sea Youth Philharmonic under the baton of Kristjan Järvi.
+With colleague Robert Honstein, Maria is helping to cultivate the new music community in Boston by curating the Times Two concert series.
+As an orchestral percussionist, she has toured throughout Europe and Russia with the Baltic Sea Philharmonic under the baton of Kristjan Järvi.
 She’s also taken her skills to the front of the ensemble as a soloist with the Lakota West Symphonic Winds at the Midwest Band and Orchestra Clinic in 2011.

 Maria feels driven to share the percussive arts with eager individuals regardless of level or background.
 She was awarded a grant from the Golisano Foundation in Rochester, New York to create the class ‘Drummin’ at Dazzle’ for developmentally disabled and inner-city kids in 2009.
 The following year she was invited to be a guest artist at Zhejiang University in Hangzhou, China where she taught drum-set lessons and conducted the orchestra.
 Currently, she accompanies Adaptive Dance classes at Boston Ballet and is working on opening her own arts space, Kādence Arts Space.